mantidproject/mantid/docs/source/release/v3.14.0/diffraction.rst

 - :ref:`CentroidPeaksMD <algm-CentroidPeaksMD>` now updates peak bin counts.

-- :ref:`FindPeaksMD <algm-FindPeaksMD>` now finds peaks correctly with the crystallography convention setting and is tested in the system tests.
+- :ref:`FindPeaksMD <algm-FindPeaksMD>` now finds peaks correctly with the crystallography convention setting and reduction with crystallography convention is tested with a system test.